BEGIN YOUR Healing JOURNEY.

 What is ketamine?

 Ketamine is a legal, safe and effective medicine used to treat a variety of mental health conditions, including depression, anxiety and PTSD.
 Ketamine has rapidly-acting antidepressant and mood-enhancing effects, which can begin to take effect within 1-2 hrs. after treatment and last for up to 2 weeks.
 It works by blocking the brain’s NMDA receptors as well as by stimulating AMPA receptors, which are thought to help form new synaptic connections and boost neural circuits that regulate stress and mood.
 Ketamine has also been shown to enhance overall neuroplasticity for lasting symptom improvement.
 Ketamine can be administered in a variety of ways, including IV infusion, intramuscular injection, nasal spray, and using sublingual lozenges.
-In my work with Journey Clinical, we only use the sublingual lozenge form.
+In my practice, we only use the sublingual lozenge form.

 How does ketamine feel?

-The effects of ketamine, which most patients find pleasant, last for approximately 45 minutes.
+The effects of ketamine, which most clients find pleasant, last for approximately 45 minutes.
 These effects can make you feel far away from your body and facilitate shifts in perception that can often feel expansive in nature.
 Your motor and verbal abilities will be reduced, so you’ll be lying down in a comfortable position during the experience.
 Once these effects subsided, we’ll spend the remainder of our appointment giving you space to process and discuss your experience.
 While it may feel hard to articulate what happened during the experience, patients feel like the insights gained are nonetheless clear.
 Studies have shown that the benefits to mood and neurological growth can last up to two weeks after the ketamine experience.

 What is the process of undergoing KAP?